- Overview of Interstitial Lung Disease

 Key Points

-Lymphangioleiomyomatosis (LAM) can mimic interstitial lung disease but is actually a rare, slowly progressive growth of smooth muscle cells in various organs.
+Lymphangioleiomyomatosis (LAM) can mimic interstitial lung disease but is actually a rare, slowly progressive growth of smooth muscle cells in various organs, including the lungs.

-Consider the diagnosis in young women with unexplained dyspnea plus interstitial changes with normal or increased lung volumes on chest x-ray, spontaneous pneumothorax, or chylous effusion.
+Consider the diagnosis in young women with unexplained dyspnea plus interstitial changes with normal or increased lung volumes on chest radiograph, spontaneous pneumothorax, or chylous pleural effusion.

-Do high-resolution CT and VEGF-D testing; if results are inconclusive, biopsy.
+Perform high-resolution CT and VEGF-D (vascular endothelial growth factor D) testing; if results are inconclusive, consider a surgical lung biopsy.

 More Information